SciML/PolyChaos.jl/docs/src/type_hierarchy.md

 ### Measure

-It all begins with a measure, more specifically absolutely continuous measures.
+It all begins with a measure, more specifically, absolutely continuous measures.
 What are the fields of such a type `Measure`?

 | Field                   | Meaning                                                                                           |